gnieboer/tsp-redesign/pages/in-service-withdrawal-basics/financial-hardship.md

 scripts:

-permalink: /in-service-withdrawal-basics/economic-hardship/
+permalink: /in-service-withdrawal-basics/financial-hardship/
 ---

-# Economic hardship
+# Financial hardship

 Having the option of taking an in-service withdrawal from your TSP account can be a lifesaver when you’re facing a financial hardship.
 But before you do, evaluate your options carefully and know the consequences.